makwaijun/personalwebpagev2/content/blog/Post34.md

 #### Chapter  7: Digital (Industrie 3.0 & 4.0)

-*First observed: (Dot com Boom) ~2000s*
+*First observed: (Dot com Boom) ~2000s to now

 This brings us to now - where digital and more broadly "tech" is the core driver of the modern economy.
 It is unthinkable for many modern businesses to not have a digital aspect to it (be it hardware or software).
-This stage could be split into some subchapters around Computing (Industrie 3.0) and the current stage we are in where AI, and Big Data (Industrie 4.0) are all the jazz.
+This stage could be split into some subchapters around Computing (Industrie 3.0, probably around 1990s) and the current stage we are in where AI, and Big Data (Industrie 4.0) are all the jazz.

 But more broadly: